joamjoamjoam/DeckWallpapers/README.md

 ## How To Use

-1. Install (CSS Loader)[https://github.com/suchmememanyskill/SDH-CssLoader] if it's not Already Installed.
+1. Install [CSS Loader](https://github.com/suchmememanyskill/SDH-CssLoader) if it's not already Installed.
 2. Load Images into /home/deck/wallpaperImages.
 3. Click the Add/Update Images button
 4. Reload Themes in CSS Loader.